-UNE offers inclusive, supportive learning environments for our diverse population of students, many of whom have a range of circumstances including disability or medical conditions that may have a temporary or ongoing effect on their study and progress.
+UNE offers inclusive, supportive learning environments for our diverse population of students.
+Many students have a range of circumstances, including disability, medical conditions or incarceration which has a temporary or ongoing effect on their study and progress.
 'Reasonable adjustments' might be available.
-Contact UNE's Student Accessibility and Wellbeing Office (SAWO) unit for more
+Contact UNE's Student Accessibility and Wellbeing Office (SAWO) unit for more information.
+Register with SAWO here.